vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 Sātvata caraṇa \(branch/school\), which came from Vatsagulma, the capital of the Western Vākāṭakaṣ42 This is the earliest attestation of royal support of a Bhāgavata organisation named Sātvata, a religious sect known, for in-

-conjecture that the name refers to the tribal background of the princess, the Muṇd
+conjecture that the name refers to the tribal background of the princess, the Muṇḍas,

-. as,

-in which case these Muṇd

-. as must have been part of the Nāga confederation mentioned
+in which case these Muṇḍas must have been part of the Nāga confederation mentioned

-in Prabhāvatī’s inscriptions; the Muṇd

-. as are known, for instance, from MBh 3.48.21
+in Prabhāvatī’s inscriptions; the Muṇḍas are known, for instance, from MBh 3.48.21

 \(present at Yudhiṣṭhira’s consecration\), MBh 6.52.9b \(App.\), MBh 7.95.20 and VāP

 45.123.
-Cf. Muruṇd

-. a-devī/svāminī, mother of the Uccakalpa king Śarvanātha \(CII III
+Cf. Muruṇḍa-devī/svāminī, mother of the Uccakalpa king Śarvanātha \(CII III

-\(1888\), 127, 131\), a queen obviously named after the Muruṇd

-. a people from which she
+\(1888\), 127, 131\), a queen obviously named after the Muruṇḍa people from which she

 came; this people is mentioned among the ‘foreign countries’ in Samudragupta’s Allahabad Pillar Inscription \(CII III \(1888\), 8\).
-We possess no epigraphical corroboration of the existence of the Muṇd
+We possess no epigraphical corroboration of the existence of the Muṇḍas, however̥

-. as, however̥

-Another explanation for the name Muṇd

-. ā could be: the girl was bald \( muṇd
+Another explanation for the name Muṇḍā could be: the girl was bald \( muṇḍa\), i.e.

-. a\), i.e.

 suffered from alopecia.
 Her bald head may have resembled the lustre of the full mooṇ

-Lüders 1961 classified the name Muṇd

-. a \(Prakrit: Mud

-. a\), which is found as the name of
+Lüders 1961 classified the name Muṇḍa \(Prakrit: Muḍa\), which is found as the name of

 a donor on a railing at Bharhut \(A 102 \(827\)\), in the category of ‘names derived from the appearance of the body’ \(CII II.2 \(1998\), pp. 53, 6\).
-That the name Muṇd
+That the name Muṇḍa could

-. a could

 be a brahmin name \(Prabhāvatī belonged to the Dhāraṇa gotra\) is proven by the Grant

-of Svāmidāsa, Year 67 in the copper-plate hoard from Bagh, which has preserved the name of a donee, Muṇd

-. a, a brahmin belonging to the Śāṇd

-. ilya gotra \(Ramesh & Tewari
+of Svāmidāsa, Year 67 in the copper-plate hoard from Bagh, which has preserved the name of a donee, Muṇḍa, a brahmin belonging to the Śāṇḍilya gotra \(Ramesh & Tewari

 1990, 65\).